Die Casting vs. Metal Injection Molding: A Comprehensive Comparison

 It produces big, lightweight metal parts from molten metal with tie-cast technology and produces small, complex parts from metal powder with the MIM.

-Which manufacturing process is the least expensive—die die casting or MIM?
+Which Manufacturing Process is the least expensive—die casting or MIM?

 Die casting is more cost-effective for production in large quantities, and MIM can get expensive because of its multi-step process, but projects can be cost-effective in producing small, complex parts.